11 Ways to be More Energy Efficient This Winter

-You have probably heard about smart thermostats like Nest.
-And you can control them with your phone, and allow them to sense your movements and start lowering the temperature in your house when it senses that no one is home.
+You have probably heard about smart thermostats like Nest (check out the benefits of using a nest thermostat).
+You can control them with your phone, allow them to sense your movements, and start lowering the temperature in your house when it senses that no one is home.
 This can save money–around 10-12% of your heating bill, according to studies.

 8 / 11